St. John's Cathedral ('s-Hertogenbosch): The Gothic church

-In about 1340, building began to extend the church.
-This was done in the Gothic style that now dominates the exterior.
-The apse chapels and outer choir aisles were constructed first.
-The transept and choir were finished in 1450.
-By 1505, the Romanesque church had largely been demolished, leaving only its tower.
-Construction of the Gothic St. John was finished about the year 1525.
+In 1340, reconstruction was initiated to accommodate the growing religious presence in the city.
+The cathedral would be demolished and rebuilt entirely in a Gothic architecture style.
+The apse chapels and outer choir aisles were completed first, followed by the transept and choir in 1450.
+Despite these ambitious plans, the bases of the Romanesque towers were kept, requiring the new nave to be shorter than originally planned due to budget constraints.
+Construction had finished around 1525.

-In the sixteenth century the Reformation inspired the Catholic church to implement its own reforms.
+In 1584, a major fire destroyed most of the original roof, organ, and the central tower, which was later replaced by a Cupola.
+In the later sixteenth century the Reformation inspired the Catholic church to implement its own reforms.
 In 1559 St. John's became the cathedral of the new diocese of 's-Hertogenbosch.
 The parish of St. John used to contain almost the whole city.
 In 1569 it became smaller by splitting of new parishes centered on St. Catherine's Church, Old St. James' Church and Old St. Peter's Church.

-In 1584, a fire broke out in the high, wooden, crossing tower.
-Soon the whole tower was set ablaze, and it collapsed upon the cathedral itself, taking with it much of the roof up to point where the organ was situated.

 Protestant Church

-After the Siege of 's-Hertogenbosch in 1629, the exercise of the Catholic religion was forbidden.
+After the Siege of 's-Hertogenbosch in 1629, the exercise of the Catholic religion was banned.
 Priests had to perform their ministry in secret and were often on the run from the authorities.
 The bishopric of 's-Hertogenbosch got Joseph de Bergaigne ordained as new bishop in 1641, but this was done in Brussel.
 After the 1648 Peace of Westphalia the diocese became an Apostolic vicariate and no new bishops were appointed.

 For St. John's, 1629 meant that it was given to the Protestant Church in the city.
 The number of Protestants in 's-Hertogenbosch then grew back to about 20% of the population.
 This would prove to be a too a small base to maintain all churches.
 St. John's came to be in a heavily dilapidated state, partly due a lack of funds to maintain the building.